 Don’t let the distractions of life and old habits deceive you into regressing to the old ways

-It’s far too easy to slip back into old habits – far too often we will see something about ourselves that we wish to change, we will take mental note and in the moment decide we will make the necessary changes to be a better person or stop a negative cycle of thought or behavior but the ebb and flow of daily life can have a hypnotic affect on us and we too easily forget what we intended to do.
+It’s far too easy to slip back into old habits – far too often, we will see something about ourselves that we wish to change, we will take a mental note and, at the moment, decide we will make the necessary changes to be a better person or stop a negative cycle of thought or behavior, but the ebb and flow of daily life can have a hypnotic effect on us, and we too easily forget what we intended to do.

 Our old habits, though in the beginning of the year when we set our resolutions might just be whimpering at the backdoor of our mind asking to become back in and play, will come back armed and dangerous when we are at our most weak and vulnerable.
-The old habits will attempt stand in front of your desire and intention to stick to your resolution and make lasting changes in your life – anticipate the justifications and distractions and ruthlessly eliminate them from your path.
-If your resolution is to quit smoking weed and start working out, get serious and smash your bong (or gift it to a needy stoner) – don’t keep a stash of weed in a drawer in the bedroom, eliminate all traces of the habit you wish to break and when you throw out the physical objects associated with the habit you are breaking make sure to cut off those mental and emotional ties as well.
+The old habits will attempt to stand in front of your desire and intention to stick to your resolution and make lasting changes in your life – anticipate the justifications and distractions and ruthlessly eliminate them from your path.
+Eliminate all traces of the habit you wish to break and throw out the physical objects associated with the habit you are breaking.
+Make sure to cut off those mental and emotional ties as well.
 Clean out your living space of all the potential distractions while removing the stumbling blocks from your mind.

 Our goal may be to stop the occasional 3 day junk food binges that always result in fat gain and indigestion – throw away every Snickers bar and all Ho-Hos and when they come crying to you in line at the grocery store after a hard week at work tell the little terrorists “I knew you’d try to come back, but you don’t serve me anymore and are not welcome here”.
 If they keep tempting you, dropkick the candy stand thengive em a cheap one-liner and walk out of the store squinting your eyes like Steven Seagal.
 If every time you go shopping you are tempted to buy foods which you’ve sworn off, plan your shopping trips when you aren’t hungry.